JoshikaMalaiMagal/Project-Mangement-Portfolio/README.md

 ## About Me

+## About Me

-I am a motivated graduate in Programme and Project Management with strong skills in documentation, KPI reporting, and stakeholder coordination.
-Currently seeking opportunities in internal audit and project governance roles.
+I am a graduate in Programme and Project Management with experience providing structured project support across multiple workstreams.
+Skilled in KPI monitoring, documentation, and stakeholder coordination to ensure progress against delivery milestones.
+Proficient in Microsoft Excel for data tracking and reporting, with a strong interest in sustainability-focused initiatives and project governance.

 **LinkedIn:** [linkedin.com/in/joshika-malai-magal-b-v](https://linkedin.com/in/joshika-malai-magal-b-v)